I did not almost die on Thursday, December 13, 2012.

 I did, however, learn that it wasn't going to be much longer until I did.

 Let me back up a bit.
 I'm 35 years old.
 I'm 5'10 and 180 pounds with a ridiculously long history of heart disease in my family.
 My grandmother, uncles, cousins, and countless others have all passed away before the age of 55 from heart attacks.
-So, in 2005 when I learned my father had been diagnosed with cardiomyopathy, I immediately got myself checked by a doctor.
+So, in 2005 when I learned that yet another family member had been diagnosed with heart disease, I immediately got myself checked by a doctor.

 She performed an